 The annual general meeting elects an independent external auditor and sets his fee.
 The auditing firm EY is elected as auditor for Scana.
 The external auditor shall confirm to the annual general meeting that the company is prepared in accordance with applicable laws and regulations.

-The insider regulations can be downloaded here (Norwegian only).
+The insider regulations can be downloaded here.